sherpal/BattleForFlatland/README.md

 - how to add it to the game scene.

 When you implemented all of this, your effect will be triggered and destroyed accordingly.

+#### Bonus: Let's implement the "Punishment"

+For the sake of having more example at our disposal in this "tutorial", let us implement the "Punishment" ability together.
+This ability will place a debuff (i.e., a malus for some time) on each player (regardless of where they are) that will prevent them from doing anything (stunned, technical term) for 20s.
+However, if they take damage, the debuff is removed.
+This ability will be paired with the "Sacred ground" ability (you can go check the boss description to see why).

+This ability will be a good opportunity to learn how to create and add buffs into the game.

+##### Add the package and create the class

+We start by create a package `boss103` in `gamelogic.buffs.boss`, and a class called `Punished` inside it ("Punished" will be the name of the debuff).
+This buff will be a "passive" buff, hence we extend the `PassiveBuff` trait, and, as always, we need to implement the members that are left abstract.

+The way passive buffs works is that they modify actions happening while they are present.
+In this case, the passive buff will

+- replace each occurence of the player moving or starting casting by doing nothing
+- replace each occurence of the player taking damage by itself plus the action of removing the buff

+##### Implement abstract members.

+In a passive buff, besides some metadata, we need to implement the `initialActions`, the `endingActions` and the `actionTransformer` methods.
+In the metadata, the `buffId`, `bearerId` and `apperanceTime` should be placed inside the constructor, because they depend on the state of the game when they are created.

+The `resourceIdentifier` is similar to the `AbilityId`.
+It's a unique identifier of the buff as a buff, and it is used by the game UI to know what icon to display when an entity bears this buff.
+Finally, the `duration` is the time (in millisecond) that the buff will stay on the bearer.
+The special value `-1` means that the buff will stay forever.

+##### Create actions and abilities

+We need to create a `gamelogic.gamestate.GameAction` which will add the punished buff to an entity.
+This action will be placed in the `gamelogic.gamestate.gameactions.boss103` package, called `PutPunishedDebuff`.
+Then, we need to register it in the `communication.BFFPicklers` by adding a concrete type for it.

+And finally, we create the corresponding ability, as above.
+We simply need not to forget to make the `Boss103Controller` to use the ability.
+In this case, we are going to it a little bit differently: instead of casting the ability as soon as it's ready, we will toss a coin each time with a rather small chance of success (remember that the AI actor runs at 30 FPS).
+This will require more reactivity from players since they can't know exactly when it occurs.
+(Remark: when you toss a coin until success, the underlying random variable is a Geometric distribution, which is the desired behaviour, and will be easily tuned to get what we want!)

+##### Adding the asset for the buff

+The "Punished" buff will be display in player life bars.
+This means that the buff needs to have an image.
+See the "adding an asset" section below in order to do that.

 #### What about static abilities?